 I have to admit, I haven’t been particularly interested in vehicle maintenance in the past.
 To give you an example, I was pretty chuffed with myself on the day that my screen-wash ran out and I was able to pull into a garage, pop the bonnet and refill it with a bottle I had in the boot.
 Yes, I was smug for a good 5 minutes after that.
 And with good reason: apparently 1 in 8 drivers don’t even know how to open the bonnet on their car!
 And even if they did get it open, 1 in 6 drivers know nothing about what’s under their car bonnet.

-So, I wanted to look up some simple maintenance tasks that I could do to ensure that my car keeps running smoothly.
+I mentioned last month that a new car is just one of the many financial commitments I don’t have so, with an older vehicle to maintain, I wanted to look up some simple maintenance tasks that I could do to ensure that my car keeps running smoothly.
 Not only will these fortnightly, monthly and yearly checks help to keep my vehicle in good condition, it’ll also allow me to solve any problems as soon as they arise – and before they become bigger, more costly issues.
 Here are some vehicle maintenance tips that might help you too:

 ONCE A FORTNIGHT